• pillion •

 In Play: Pillions are common in countries that rely heavily on bikes and scooters: "Henk's dog, Spot, tired of riding pillion on the Harley, jumped off and ran into a field."
 Of course, the word pillionaire simply will not allow us to ignore it: "Thelma Lou was pillionaire extraordinaire with an over-the-hill motorcycle gang until she fell off a bike one day and cracked her helmet."

 Word History: Today's Good Word comes to us either from Scottish Gaelic pillean, the diminutive of peall "rug", or from Irish Gaelic pillín, the diminutive of pell "rug".
+Apparently, when horses provided the main source of transportation, rugs served as pillions on them.
 Both are akin to Latin pellis "animal skin" and English pelt.
-If you thought PIE [p] became [f] in Germanic languages, you are right.
-Old English had a word fell "skin, pelt", identical with Modern German Fell.
+If you thought Proto-Indo-European [p] became [f] in Germanic languages, you are right.
+English has an archaic word fell "skin, pelt", identical to Modern German Fell.
 (H. C. Bowman of the Agora fell upon this furry little word and was kind enough to share it with us.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!